misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 }
 ```

-Now update the ingress policy for the RDS group to allow incoming connections from the Services nodegroup on port 3306, the MySQL port:
+You can now update the ingress policy for the RDS group to allow for incoming connections from the Services nodegroup on port 3306, the MySQL port:

 ```
 aws ec2 authorize-security-group-ingress \